-It is a legal requirement for landlords to give you proper notice if they want you to leave.
-Normally, the landlord must allow any fixed period of the tenancy to expire and they must give you the correct period of notice, which varies depending on the type of tenancy and the reason they want you to leave.
+It is a legal requirement for landlords to give you proper notice if they want you to leave, and they can only legally remove you from your home with a court order.
+Normally, the landlord must allow any fixed period of the tenancy to have expired, and they must have given you the correct period of notice, which varies depending on the type of tenancy and the reason your landlord wants you to leave.

 If you have been served with a notice that your landlord wants you to leave, you should read it at once.
 The notice should contain helpful information.
 Acting on it straight away may, in certain circumstances, allow you to keep your home.
-If you are unsure how to respond or worried that you will become homeless, you should access advice and support as soon as possible - for example, through contacting Citizens Advice or Shelter, who can provide free, expert advice on your individual circumstances.
+If you are unsure how to respond or worried that you will become homeless, you should access advice and support as soon as possible, for example through contacting Citizens Advice and/or Shelter, who can provide free, expert advice on your individual circumstances.
 If you are eligible for legal aid, you can also contact Civil Legal Advice for free and confidential advice.